cfahlgren1/llmdump/docs/observers.md

 ```

+### AISuite

-2) [AISuite](https://github.com/andrewyng/aisuite), which is an LLM router by Andrew Ng and which maps to  a lot of [ LLM API providers](https://github.com/andrewyng/aisuite/tree/main/aisuite/providers) with a uniform interface.
+[AISuite](https://github.com/andrewyng/aisuite), which is an LLM router by Andrew Ng and which maps to  a lot of [ LLM API providers](https://github.com/andrewyng/aisuite/tree/main/aisuite/providers) with a uniform interface.

 To know more, take a look at this example: